AØKA08065U Labour Economics

 - The course is an elective course with research module.
 PhD students must contact the study administration AND the lecturer in order to register for the research module and write the research assignment.

 The course in labor economics is supposed to enable students to read and understand current and previous research in labor economics, discuss policy proposals from the perspective of labor economics and reflect critically on new theories and empirical evidence.

 - Labor supply and demand

 - Education and human capital

-- Wage formation
+- Wage formation and wage bargaining

 - Job search, unemployment and job reallocation

 - Active labor market policies